|Project Name||Supporting Participation in the South Asia Subregional Economic Cooperation Trade Facilitation Program|

 1.2.
 A Regulatory Impact Assessment Report (based upon amendments made to Bhutan's Customs Act and Rule) has been certified by the Department of Revenue and Customs.

 1.3.
 Comprehensive consultations with public and private sector stakeholders have been held on the proposed amended Customs Act and Rule (October 2014).

 1.4.
 An international Customs modernization expert is being financed through the TA to support DRC in drafting and finalizing the Rules and regulations during June-Oct 2015.

 1.5.
 A Consultation Workshop on the Rules and Regulations will be held (September 2015) to familiarize all affected at-border and behind-the-border agencies and departments.

 1.6.
-To support implementation of the provisions of the RKC, DRC conducted a National Experts' Workshop on Customs Valuation in Paro, Bhutan (June 2015), focusing on development of Customs valuation Standard Operating Procedures manual.
-The Workshop was guided by expertise form the WCO/ROCB A/P, and funded by the TA.
+To support implementation of the provisions of the RKC, DRC conducted a National Experts Workshop on Customs Valuation in Paro, Bhutan (June 2015), focusing on development of Customs valuation Standard Operating Procedures manual.
+The Workshop was guided by expertise from the WCO/ROCB A/P, and funded by the TA.

 2.1.
 User Acceptance Testing of the Customs module within RAMIS continued through the final quarter of 2014, and necessary adjustments made.